radi0sus/xyz2tab/README.md

 ## Known Issues
 - The script makes extensive use of Unicode characters, which can cause problems with output or conversion.
 - Verbose output (`-v` option) can be very large and confusing (looks nicer after formatting).
-- When rotating the molecule in the matplotlib window, planes are sometimes shown in wrong positions.
+- When rotating the molecule in the matplotlib window, planes are sometimes misplaced.
 - Xyz files containing more than one molecule are not supported.
 However, if you delete the two header lines between different molecules you can read the xyz as a whole.

 ## Examples